Technical

 This error message just created a support ticket, frustrated a user, and potentially lost a customer.
 All because it didn't explain what went wrong or how to fix it.

 Error messages are where products either help users recover gracefully or abandon them in frustration.
 This guide breaks down how to write error messages that actually solve problems—explaining what happened, why it matters, and exactly what users should do next.
+You'll learn tone and voice strategies, localization considerations, and how to prevent errors before they happen.

 Why Most Error Messages Fail